ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 For many people, survivorship serves as a strong motivator to make lifestyle changes.

-People recovering from multiple myeloma are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from multiple myeloma are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
 Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

 In addition, it is important to have recommended medical checkups and tests (see Follow-up Care) to take care of your health.